The Picador team share their books of the year

 2017 felt like an excellent year for authors experimenting with the novel form and what fiction can do.

 George Saunders' Lincoln in the Bardo was a very worthy Booker winner, in a year where the shortlist teemed with brilliant writers.
-The fact that Saunders' novel manages to be so playful in terms of form, but sacrifice none of the emotion that one might expect from an account a father visiting his son's tomb makes it certainly one of the best novels I've read this year.
+The fact that Saunders' novel manages to be so playful in terms of form, but sacrifice none of the emotion that one might expect from an account of a father visiting his son's tomb makes it certainly one of the best novels I've read this year.

 I also found Hari Kunzru's White Tears absolutely brilliant.
 Quite aside from the dark plot – which becomes more like a ghost story the further in you get – the questions it forces the reader to ask about authenticity, exploitation, and appropriation, seem very much like questions we should be asking ourselves today.

 And if I might pick a book which technically fell into last year, but in 2017 received the recognition it very much deserved: I would urge anyone who hasn't read David France's Baillie Gifford-winning How to Survive a Plague to do so.
-It is many things: a incredible work of journalism, a devastating story of loss, a testimony to the power of grass roots activism, and an important reminder that the AIDS crisis was nothing short of a plague – the handling of which on the part of those in positions of responsibility fell tragically and unforgivably short.
+It is many things: an incredible work of journalism, a devastating story of loss, a testimony to the power of grassroots activism, and an important reminder that the AIDS crisis was nothing short of a plague – the handling of which on the part of those in positions of responsibility fell tragically and unforgivably short.

 Ravi Mirchandani, Associate Publisher